ThorstenSuckow/pyOpenGL/sandbox/lessons/README.md

 element, i.e. correctly identify it as the point or triangle.

+## 3. trianglestripquad.py
+Drau a rectangle using the GL_TRIANGLE_STRIP primitive

 ## ToDo:
  - scale object according to screen size, using various options:
    a. scale WITH dimension
    b. regain original dimensions, i.e. expand/collapse the viewable
       rect
  - select rect and apply matrix transformations using imgui
+ - render objectinfo to offscreen framebuffer so it does not impact usual rendering